parduckids/mfa-group-a/README.md

 * **View/Search**: View all booked flights or filter them by a specific Client ID.
 * **Edit**: Modify the details of an existing flight booking.
 * **Delete**: Cancel a specific flight booking for a client.

 ---

+## Potential Future Features
+While the current application meets all the project requirements, several features could be implemented to transition it into a production-ready system.

+- <strong>Robust Authentication and Authorization</strong>:
+    - Replace the hardcoded admin:admin credentials with a proper user database and password hashing (e.g., using passlib).
+    - Implement role-based access control (RBAC) to differentiate between agents and administrators.

+- <strong>Dedicated Client Portal</strong>:
+    - Develop a separate login system for clients.
+    - Allow clients to view their booking history, check flight statuses, and manage their personal information without needing to contact an agent.

+- <strong>Database Integration</strong>:
+    - Migrate data storage from local JSON files to a relational database like PostgreSQL or a NoSQL database like MongoDB.
+This would improve data integrity, scalability, and performance.

+- <strong>Enhanced Agent Dashboard</strong>:
+    - Implement advanced search and filtering capabilities within the "View" tabs (e.g., search clients by name, filter flights by date range).
+    - Add pagination to the data tables to handle a large number of records efficiently.

+- <strong>Third-Party API Integration</strong>:
+    - Connect to external airline APIs (Global Distribution Systems - GDS) to fetch real-time flight availability and pricing, rather than manually creating airline records.

+- <strong>Use of Containers </strong>:
+    - Create a Dockerfile to containerise the application, simplifying deployment and ensuring a consistent running environment across different machines.

+<strong> and more...</strong>

+---